BSD Router Project - Customised for HUBS

 static routes, and rejects anything else.

-governs what routes learned
+filter import_OSPF governs what routes learned

 from OSPF get set in the kernel routing table.
 This is a